kengorton/ArcGIS2GPX/README.md

 **number:** optional.
 The name of the field in the feature layer that should provide the number values for each trkType element.
 Ignored for point layers.

+**waypoints:** optional boolean.
+If true, processes the DirectionPoints sublayer of input Route Layers into GPX waypoints.
+If false, the output will not include waypoints.
+Applies only to Route Layers.
+Defaults to true.

+**routes:** optional boolean.
+If true, processes the DirectionPoints sublayer of input Route Layers into GPX routes.
+If false, the output will not include routes.
+Applies only to Route Layers.
+Defaults to true.

+**tracks:** optional boolean.
+If true, processes the DirectionLines sublayer of input Route Layers into GPX tracks.
+If false, the output will not include tracks.
+Applies only to Route Layers.
+Defaults to true.

 **example GET request:**
 https://arcgis2gpx.azurewebsites.net/api/Layers2GPX?content=b8ca350685f046f6b70f2fecc6b23f9c,e8e4304938d74919b71ed0a64e6ddf2b&title=NewRouteLayerGPXFile
 https://arcgis2gpx.azurewebsites.net/api/Layers2GPX?content=https://maps.arcgis.com/ArcGIS/rest/services/<<service name>>/FeatureServer/<<layer index>>&returnFile=false&name=featureNameField&title=NewFeatureLayerGPXFile